talaia-labs/python-teos/apps/cli/DEPENDENCIES.md

 # Dependencies

-`pisa-cli` has both system-wide and Python dependencies.
+`wt_cli` has both system-wide and Python dependencies.
 This document walks you trough how to satisfy them.

 ## System-wide dependencies

-`pisa-cli` has the following system-wide dependencies:
+`wt_cli` has the following system-wide dependencies:

 - `python3`
 - `pip3`